Amjad Kalaf: Al-Shorta (2010–2016)

 Kalaf was linked with a move to close rivals Al-Zawraa in the summer transfer window of 2012 but he ended up staying at Al-Shorta due to his love for the club and its fans.
 On 16 June 2013, Kalaf featured in the 2013 Baghdad Cup final against Al-Zawraa and started the move which led to the cup-winning goal scored by Hussein Karim.
 This was Al-Shorta's first trophy in eleven years.
 In the final match of the league season, where Al-Shorta faced rivals Al-Talaba with a chance to clinch the league title, Nashat Akram gave Kalaf the captain's armband as a sign of respect for his great services to the club.
 Al-Shorta won the match 3–0 with two assists from Kalaf to become the Iraqi Premier League champions for the first time in 15 years.
 As captain on the day, Kalaf was the first player to lift the trophy on the podium.
 Kalaf scored 9 goals for Al-Shorta that season, being the club's top scorer for the third consecutive season, and was also the club's top assist-provider with 10 assists.

-On 12 March 2014, Kalaf made history by scoring Al-Shorta's first two goals in a 3–1 win over Al-Wahda in the 2014 AFC Cup group stage - these were Al-Shorta's first two goals ever in the AFC Cup.
-Kalaf ended the 2013–14 season as Al-Shorta's second-highest top scorer with four goals, behind Mustafa Karim.
+On 12 March 2014, Kalaf made history by scoring Al-Shorta's first two goals in a 3–1 win over Al-Wahda in the 2014 AFC Cup group stage; these were Al-Shorta's first two goals ever in the AFC Cup.
+Kalaf ended the 2013–14 season as Al-Shorta's second-highest league top scorer with four goals, behind Mustafa Karim.
 Al-Shorta topped the Iraqi Premier League standings for the second season in a row with a record of 12 wins, 7 draws and 2 losses, however the season was ended prematurely due to the war situation in the country.

 After the departure of Nashat Akram from the club, Kalaf was named as Al-Shorta's permanent captain.
 Kalaf was injured for a large part of the 2014–15 campaign, scoring two goals in the season.
 Both of the goals were in the 2015 AFC Cup group stage.
 The first was against Al-Hidd in a 2–2 draw and the second was against Taraji Wadi Al-Nes in a 6–2 victory.

 Kalaf's 2015–16 season was interrupted by injuries again.
 He scored an important goal in a 2–1 win over Al-Hedood which saw Al-Shorta qualify for the elite stage on the final day of the group stage.
 In the first match of the elite stage (the derby against Al-Talaba), Kalaf was substituted onto the field in the second half after just recovering from an injury, and he scored on 86 minutes to win the match 1–0 for his side.
 Kalaf was Al-Shorta's second-highest top scorer this season with four goals, one behind Ali Faez.